Kopeysk: Economy

 Until the 1990s the main economic sectors were Coal (with mines such as "Capital",Currently, all the mines are closed due to the low quality of the coal and the high costs of production.

 "Komsomolskaya", "Red Gornyachka", and "Central") and mechanical engineering – Kopeysk Machine-Building plant headquarter, the largest producer of coal and salt mining equipment in Russia, is located in this city.

 In recent years Kopejsk has developed a diversified economy.
 The city recorded more than 1,000 industrial enterprises and more than 7,000 private entrepreneurs.
 Existing companies produce goods such as plastic film, pipes with anticorrosive coating, ceramic proppant for the oil and gas industries, and vegetable oils.

 Housing is being constructed, for example in the satellite city of Chelyabinsk.

-Administrative and municipal status
+Administrative structure

-Within the framework of administrative divisions, it is, together with three rural localities, incorporated as the City of Kopeysk—an administrative unit with the status equal to that of the districts.
-As a municipal division, the City of Kopeysk is incorporated as Kopeysky Urban Okrug.
+Within the administrative-territorial framework of the Chelyabinsk Region, Kopeysk is a city of regional importance, to which three rural settlements are subordinate.
+Within the context of local government, it constitutes the Kopeysky Urban District, which, in addition to the city, includes three rural localities: the villages of Kalachevo, Zaozerny and Sineglazovo.
+The city is divided into seven territorial departments, with one more territorial department being organized in the rural settlements that are subordinate to the city (the Kalachevsky district).
+In total, there are eight territorial departments that are part of the administration of Kopeysk's city district: